xomen85/sidenavbar/README.md

-# sidenavbar using HTML,CSS and javascript
+side navigation bar using HTML,CSS and javascript